 Dallas DWI Lawyer

-Choosing a criminal defense attorney is one of the most important decisions you will make in your case.
+Choosing a DWI lawyer in Dallas with experience bringing DWI cases to trial is one of the most important decisions you will make in your case.
 Whether you have been accused of a crime or are simply being investigated, your rights and freedom are in jeopardy.
 It is important to have the counsel of an experienced criminal defense attorney who is well-versed in Texas DWI laws as early as possible.

-To discuss your DWI DUI defense or criminal charges with an experienced Dallas DWI Attorney, call Clancy & Clancy Attorneys at Law to schedule a confidential consultation at (214) 740-9955.
+To discuss your DWI, DUI,or criminal charges with an experienced DWI attorney in Dallas, Texas, call Clancy & Clancy Attorneys at Law to schedule a confidential consultation at (972) 908-0702.

 Experienced Dallas DWI Lawyers

-We have extensive experience defending against drunk driving charges.
-The DWI Criminal Defense Lawyers of Clancy & Clancy have concentrated in Criminal Defense and DWI Defense cross examining government prosecutors countless times.
+We have extensive experience defending people against drunk driving charges.
+The DWI defense lawyers of Clancy & Clancy have concentrated in criminal defense and DWI defense cross examining government prosecutors countless times.

-Most DWI Attorneys start talking about a plea bargain at the first meeting.
+Most DWI attorneys start talking about a plea bargain at the first meeting.
 Few attorneys actually take DWI cases to trial before a judge, and even fewer have tried DWI cases to a jury.
-Our experienced DWI defense attorneys prepare every case as if it were going to trial.
+Our experienced DWI lawyers prepare every case as if it were going to trial.
+Our experience and knowledge of DWI laws in Texas and the strategic designs government prosecutors try to orchestrate to prosecute these cases is unparalleled.

 What is a DWI?